Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `Sentry`

   This is used to manage miscellaneous data.
 For example, a user can enable a field called Send Anonymous usage data to receive error logs for better user experience and improvement of application.
-To support this, the admin has to add sentry key in .env file. and enable the feature from settings.
+To support this, the admin has to add sentry key in the .env file. and enable the feature from settings.

 * `ANALYTICS_PROVIDER`

   This set up the analytics like google analytics.
-For example. `google analytics`.
+For example. `Google analytics`.

 * `ANALYTICS_TRACKING_ID`